Posts

 Image

 Coretta Scott King The Civil Rights Movement was a nationwide effort to secure equal rights and fair treatment for Black Americans.
-It brought together individuals, families, and organizations who worked collectively to challenge discrimination and promote justice.
+It brought together individuals, families, and organizations who worked collectively to challenge limited opportunities and promote justice.
 This movement played a major role in shaping modern American society.
 The movement developed in response to long‑standing inequality in education, housing, employment, and voting rights.
 Despite earlier legal changes, many Black Americans continued to face unfair treatment in daily life.
 These conditions created the need for organized and sustained action.
 By Shreknangst - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=9027920 Local communities formed the foundation of the Civil Rights Movement.
 Churches, neighborhood groups, and civic organizations helped coordinate meetings, share information, and support peaceful action.
-Community involvement ensured that the movement reflected the needs of ever...
+Community involvement ensured that the movement reflected the needs ...